-Tim Pavlechko, a 1991 Bucknell graduate, is in his 17th year as a member of the Bison athletics staff, and after 10 years as Senior Associate Director of Athletics was promoted to Deputy Director of Athletics in August 2011.
+Tim Pavlechko, a 1991 Bucknell graduate, is in his 17th year as a member of the Bison athletics staff, and after 10 years as Senior Associate Director of Athletics was promoted to the newly-created position of Deputy Director of Athletics in August 2011.

-A former Bison student-athlete and graduate assistant coach, Pavlechko returned to Bucknell from the NCAA office in Indianapolis, where he spent three years as an assistant director of championships.
-At Bucknell Pavlechko serves as chief aide to the director of athletics in the management and leadership of the department.
+A former Bison student-athlete and graduate assistant coach, Pavlechko returned to Bucknell from the NCAA headquarters in Indianapolis, where he served as an assistant director of championships since 1997.
+At Bucknell, Pavlechko serves as the chief aide to the director of athletics in the management and leadership of the department with day to day oversight responsibilities of internal and external operations and strategic business advancement of the athletics and recreation department.

 Pavlechko supervises 12 sports, including football and men’s basketball, at Bucknell.
-In addition, Pavlechko oversees the areas of facilities/game management, athletic training/sports medicine, strength and conditioning and equipment management.
-He has had primary oversight of Bucknell’s recent athletics facilities boom, including the construction of the Kenneth G. Langone Athletics and Recreation Center, the Graham Buidling, and the multi-phase West Fields project, which includes Holmes Stadium, Graham Field, Emmitt Field, Depew Field and Becker Field.
+In addition, Pavlechko oversees the areas of facilities/game management, athletic training/sports medicine, strength, student-athlete performance and various auxiliary services.
+He has had primary oversight of Bucknell’s recent athletics facilities boom, including the construction of the Kenneth G. Langone Athletics and Recreation Center, the Graham Building, and the multi-phase West Fields project, which includes Holmes Stadium, Graham Field, Emmitt Field, Depew Field and Becker Field.
+In addition, he has served on a Middle States Accreditation working group and continues to be an active participant on multiple University-wide academic and student-life committees.

-Prior to his tenure at the NCAA, Pavlechko spent five years working in the athletic department at UNLV.
-After spending the 1993-94 year as an internal affairs intern with the department, he became a game operations representative.
-In 1995 he was promoted to coordinator of game operations and athletic facilities, overseeing game operations for 15 sports while managing seven athletic facilities.
+Prior to his tenure at the NCAA, Pavlechko spent five years working in the athletic department at the University of Nevada, Las Vegas.
+After spending the 1993-94 year as an external affairs intern with the department, he became a game operations representative.
+In 1995 he was promoted to coordinator of game operations and athletic facilities, overseeing event operations for 15 sports while managing seven athletic facilities.
+In addition to his role managing the Runnin’ Rebels athletics events and facilities, Pavlechko also served as coordinator of operations for the Las Vegas Bowl during this same period.

 A native of Boalsburg, Pa., Pavlechko graduated from Bucknell with a bachelor of science degree in business administration, and he went on to earn a master of science degree in business administration from Bucknell in 1993.
-Pavlechko played center and guard on the Bison offensive line in 1989 and 1990, and he remained with the program as a graduate assistant for two years coaching the defensive ends and long snappers.
+Pavlechko played center and guard on the Bison offensive line from 1987-90, and after graduation he remained with the program as a graduate assistant for two years coaching the defensive ends and long snappers.

 Pavlechko resides in Lewisburg and has two daughters, Ella and Lauren.